+61 493 868 335

 3. What is the difference between a potentiostat and a galvanostat?

-The primary difference lies in the control variable: a potentiostat controls the voltage and measures the resulting current response, while a galvanostat controls the current and measures the resulting voltage.
+The main difference is in the control variable.
+A potentiostat controls the voltage and measures the current response.
+A galvanostat controls the current and measures the voltage.

-Potentiostatic control is often used to probe reaction kinetics and mechanisms, whereas galvanostatic control is commonly employed in applications such as battery charge/discharge, electroplating, and corrosion rate measurements.
+Potentiostatic control is often used to study reaction rates and mechanisms.
+Galvanostatic control is commonly used for battery charging and discharging, electroplating, and measuring corrosion rates.
 Many modern instruments can switch between these modes to suit different experimental needs.

 Potentiostat vs. Galvanostat: Key Differences